wghou/tinyworlds/README.md

 The greatest challenge was avoiding latent action model collapse, which was solved by
 1. Switching VQVAE (tended to collapse to 1/8 codes quickly) to FSQVAE
 2. Using only the first frame and masking all others
-3. Perhaps using no context, only the most recent frame
-4. Adding explicit cross-batch encoder variance
+3. Adding low-weight encoder variance loss (across the batch dim)

 I found RMSNorm better than layernorm in ablations (TODO: do full ablation run and loss comparison)